Housing at the University of Washington: Terry Hall

 Terry Hall was demolished, rebuilt, and fully constructed in the beginning of January 2014.
 This residence hall was open to students the start of Autumn 2015 which is adjacent to Maple Hall.
 There are 132 double room units with private bathrooms and 4 studio apartment units with private bathrooms.
 A few amenities that are within this residence hall is the rooftop space, the new HFS Central offices, housing facilities such as Financial Services, Capital Planning and Sustainability, Residential Life Administration, and Human resources.
 It includes a living learning community of honors.
 Several lounges, study spaces, group kitchens, dining areas, music practice rooms, laundry and storage rooms are distributed through the hall.

-Twelve-month apartments
+Apartments

 There are a number of university-operated and privately operated twelve-month apartments available to students.
 They include Cedar Apartments, Commodore Duchess, Mercer Court D and E (graduate students only), Nordheim Court, and Radford Court.
+Stevens Court and Mercer Court A, B, and C are operated by Housing and Food Services, and provide nine-month apartments.